ssh -C -X MATHSNAME@enna, not to

 www.maths.usyd.edu.au/s/otp

-(you will need to log in with Okta MFA).
+(you will need to log in with Okta MFA) to see a five-character code.

-At next ssh login, you will be prompted for this code.
+At next login, you will be prompted for this code.

 Getting a Web-OTP code takes precedence over TOTP or skeys (during its